About the Center of Excellence in Maternal, Child, and Adolescent Health

 Collaborative projects with MCAH communities and Title V partners

 Dedicated faculty and staff to support MCAH trainee career exploration and workforce development

-As a Center of Excellence in MCAH education, science, and practice, our three overall goals are:
+As a Center of Excellence in MCAH our three core goals are:

 - To provide the best education possible to develop graduates who are prepared to lead Title V and other MCAH organizations and promote and protect the health status of diverse MCAH populations.